The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Materials and Methods

 \item \textbf{Fixed threshold screening:} The system flags individuals with $m$ or more matches, where $m$ is predetermined.
 We primarily analyze $m = c\lambda$ for constant $c > 1$, representing thresholds scaled to exceed the expected number of chance matches under the null hypothesis.

 \item \textbf{Null hypothesis analysis:} We analyze false alerts under the assumption that all $n$ individuals are innocent (the null hypothesis).
-Detection of actual targets requires separate treatment via signal detection theory and receiver operating characteristic (ROC) analysis \citep{fawcett2006}, which is not addressed here.
+Detection of actual targets requires separate treatment via signal detection theory and receiver operating characteristic (ROC) analysis \cite{fawcett2006}, which is not addressed here.
 Our results characterize the false positive rate; in practice, system designers must balance this against detection power for true targets. \end{enumerate}

 These assumptions define the scope of our analysis.
-The core results (Sections~\ref{sec:fundamental} through \ref{sec:temporal}) establish fundamental limits under these idealized conditions.
-Later sections extend the framework: Section~\ref{sec:heterogeneous} analyzes heterogeneous populations with differential exposure, and Section~\ref{sec:spatialtemporal} incorporates spatiotemporal correlation structures that reduce the effective dimensionality of attribute spaces.
+The core results (Sections~\ref{sec:fundamental} through~\ref{sec:temporal}) establish fundamental limits under these idealized conditions.
+Later sections extend the framework: Section~\ref{sec:heterogeneous} analyzes heterogeneous populations with differential exposure, and Section~\ref{sec:spatialtemporal} summarizes how spatiotemporal correlation reduces effective dimensionality (with technical details in Appendix~\ref{app:correlation}).

-The large-$k$, small-$p$ regime is particularly natural for modern surveillance systems, where technological advances enable collection of thousands of binary indicators (GPS pings, transaction flags, communication events), but each individual match remains rare.
+The large-$k$, small-$p$ regime is particularly natural for modern surveillance systems, where technological advances enable collection of thousands of attributes per person (GPS pings, transaction records, communication events).
+In our model, each attribute contributes a \emph{binary match indicator} (\emph{match} or \emph{no match}) of whether it aligns with a profile of interest, and each such match remains rare.
 For instance, with $k = 1000$ location cells and $p = 0.005$ (half-percent chance of presence at any flagged location), we have $\lambda = 5$ expected false matches, a moderate value that falls squarely within our analytical framework.